OpenAutomationTechnologies/openPOWERLINK_V2/Examples/altera_nios2/no_os/gnu/demo_cn_pres_chaining/readme.txt

 Contents
 ---------

-- Demo for Controlled Node as standalone program on Nios II CPU with support for Poll Response Chaining.
+- Extended Demo for Controlled Node as standalone program on Nios II CPU. with support for Poll Response Chaining.

 Performance Data